Saravananmoorthy/dchq-docker-java-solr-mongo-cassandra-example/readme.md

 <img src="screenshots/0-Continuous%20Delivery.png"  />
 </figure>

-Scaling out the Tomcat Application Server Cluster
+Scaling out the Tomcat Application Server Cluster and leverage the Service Discovery Framework to update the load balancer
 -------------------------------------------------

 If the running application becomes resource constrained, a user can to scale out the application to meet the increasing load.
 Moreover, a user can schedule the scale out during business hours and the scale in during weekends for example.